Incompatibilism: The Consequence Argument

+The compatibilist is committed to rejecting the former and the latter, so they choose option 2, 3, or 4 to maintain their position.
+David Lewis objected by denying that laws of nature are never violated with counterpart theory, although counterpart theory is very controversial, and this leaves us with a significantly diluted version of free will.

+Kadri Vihvelin rejected the argument by dismissing the conclusion, but refused to choose a premise to deny, arguing that the conclusion is false; therefore, one of the premises must be too.
+She later accepted Lewis's position, which is known as Local Miracle Compatibilism.

+semicompatibilism

+Semicompatibilism is unaffected by the consequent argument, as it is indifferent as to whether or not free will is compatible with determinism.
+It had previously been assumed that free will is required for moral responsibility, meaning that if determinism threatened free will, it would threaten moral responsibility as well.
+Semi-compatibilists deny this entailment, arguing that, regardless of free will's compatibility, moral responsibility is compatible with determinism.
+However, Van Inwagen's Direct Argument argues in a similar manner for the incompatibility of determinism with moral responsibility.
+A semicompatibilist would have to engage with this argument, although its validity is questioned over modal logic.

 Hard determinism

-Those who reject free will and accept determinism are variously known as "hard determinists", hard incompatibilists, free will skeptics, illusionists, or impossibilists.
-They believe that there is no 'free will' and that any sense of the contrary is an illusion.
-Of course, hard determinists do not deny that one has desires, but say that these desires are causally determined by an unbroken chain of prior occurrences.
+Those who reject free will and accept determinism are variously known as "hard determinists", hard incompatibilists, free will skeptics, free will illusionists, or impossibilists.
+They believe that there is no free will and that any sense of the contrary is an illusion.
+Hard determinists do not deny that one has desires, but say that these desires are causally determined by an unbroken chain of prior occurrences.
 According to this philosophy, no wholly random, spontaneous, mysterious, or miraculous events occur.
 Determinists sometimes assert that it is stubborn to resist scientifically motivated determinism on purely intuitive grounds about one's own sense of freedom.
 They reason that the history of the development of science suggests that determinism is the logical method in which reality works.

-William James said that philosophers (and scientists) have an "antipathy to chance."
+William James said that philosophers (and scientists) have an "antipathy to chance".
 Absolute chance, a possible implication of quantum mechanics and the indeterminacy principle, supports the existence of indefinite causal structures.
-This possibility often disturbs those who assume there must be a causal and lawful explanation for all events.